quantumomics/Mu/chemistry/paper.md

 # Soldering wire

+sn has electrical resistivity — 115 nΩ·m (at 00.0 °C), and thermal conductivity — 66.8 W/(m·K).
+pb has electrical resistivity — 208 nΩ·m (at 20.0 °C), and thermal conductivity — 35.3 W/(m·K).

 Solder is basically metal wire with a "low" melting point, where low for our purposes means low enough to be melted with a soldering iron.
 For electronics, it is traditionally a mix of tin (Sn<sup>50</sup>) and lead (pb<sup>82</sup>).
 Tin has a lower melting point (231.93 °C) than Lead (327.5 °C), So more tin means a lower melting point.